 Domestically, we represent individuals and groups seeking to challenge environmental decisions taken by public bodies by way of judicial review.
 Members of our team have been involved in the high-profile challenges to:

-Before the domestic courts, we appear in challenges and administrative appeals to regulatory and planning decisions by the Secretary of State and local authorities on behalf of local residents and others and in challenges to licensing decisions by the Environment Agency.
+We also appear in challenges and administrative appeals to regulatory and planning decisions by the Secretary of State and local authorities on behalf of local residents and others and in challenges to licensing decisions by the Environment Agency.
 In Stephenson v Secretary of State for Housing and Communities and Local Government EWHC 519 (Admin), we acted for a claimant who successfully challenged the Secretary of State’s unlawful planning guidance, which required local authorities to proceed on the basis that fracking is beneficial in terms of supporting the transition to a low carbon economy.

 Our team has significant experience in protest law, and in successfully defending environmental protestors, including Extinction Rebellion (XR).
 In R (Jones) v Commissioner of Police of the Metropolis 1 WLR 519, we were involved in the successful challenge to the Metropolitan Police’s order, pursuant to section 14 of the Public Order Act, to prevent Extinction Rebellion protests in London.
 Matrix members were also instructed in the lead case of INEOS v Persons Unknown 4 WLR 100, in which the Court of Appeal struck down a wide-ranging injunction restraining anti-fracking protest activity by “persons unknown” directed towards a fracking company and its supply chain.